Table of Contents

-These days smoking is more strictly regulated.
+Smoking These Daysre strictly regulated.
 A great number of companies have ended up losing thousands of lawsuits.
 They currently have to label their products as having a negative effect on the human body.
 In addition to this, tobacco advertising is strictly restricted to mass media.

 Nevertheless, tobacco companies manage to earn billions of dollars every year and they do this at the cost of destroying the health of a great number of people.
 According to recent estimates, there are approximately one billion tobacco users around the globe today.
 As a matter of fact, the damage provoked by this addiction as well as its peddlers numbers literally in trillions of dollars of health expenses and environmental disruptions and more effort needs to be made to teach folks, in particular, teens and young adults, about the awful hazards of smoking and their no less terrible consequences.